TomiyokaTanaka/growtopia_cracked/readme.md

 ![patch_example](turtorials/sucsess.png)
 ![patch_example](turtorials/succsess2.png)

+## 2.Game And Ghidra Installation
+Before starting this turtorial, we need to install both of the game and ghidra

+### ghidra installation
+head over to [ghidra][ghidra_installation_link] and look at the [installation guide](https://htmlpreview.github.io/?https://github.com/NationalSecurityAgency/ghidra/blob/stable/GhidraDocs/InstallationGuide.html)

+### growtopia installation

+which can be installed [here][turtorial_resources] to install `SavedData.zip` then extract the zip to get the ***growtopia installer*** to install the game.

 # Editing The article
 this article is written in markdown, and to view the markdown some packages need to be installed

-## setup
+## Setup
 [python][python_link] and [pip][pip_link] needs to be installed on your system
 ### ubuntu
 ```